Zildjian: Beginnings

 The first Zildjian cymbals were created in 1618 by Avedis Zildjian, an Armenian metalsmith and alchemist.
-Like his father, who was also a metalsmith, he worked for the court of the Sultan of the Ottoman Empire in Constantinople.
-He made an alloy of tin, copper, and silver into a sheet of metal, which could make musical sounds without shattering.
-Sultan Mustafa I gave Avedis eighty gold pieces as a bequest, in addition to officially recognizing the surname Zilciyan or Zildjian, meaning "Son of a Cymbal Maker" or "Family of Cymbalsmiths" in Armenian (with zil being Turkish for "cymbal", ci meaning "maker", and ian being the Armenian suffix meaning "son of").
-In 1623 the Sultan granted him permission to leave the palace to start his own business in the Armenian sector of Constantinople, called Psamatia.
+Like his metalsmith father, he worked for the court of the Sultan of the Ottoman Empire in Constantinople.
+He made an alloy of tin, copper, and silver into a sheet of metal that could make musical sounds without shattering.
+Sultan Mustafa I gave Avedis eighty gold pieces and officially recognized the surname Zilciyan or Zildjian, meaning "Son of a Cymbal Maker" or "Family of Cymbalsmiths" in Armenian (with zil being Turkish for "cymbal", ci meaning "maker", and ian being the Armenian suffix meaning "son of").
+In 1623, the Sultan granted him permission to leave the palace to start his own business in the Armenian sector of Constantinople, called Psamatia.

 Zildjian's shop manufactured cymbals for the mehter, Ottoman military bands consisting of wind and percussion instruments, which belonged to the Janissaries.
 Mehter ensembles, which were known in the West primarily for playing in battle, also performed courtly music for Ottoman rulers.
 The Zildjians also produced instruments for Greek and Armenian churches, Sufi dervishes, and belly dancers of the Ottoman harem, who wore finger cymbals.

-After the death of Avedis, the business, and the secret for producing the metal, was handed down to several generations of male heirs.
-In the early 19th century, Haroutune Zildjian passed it on to his son Avedis II.
-In 1850, Avedis II built a 25-foot schooner, in order to sail cymbals produced in Constantinople to trade exhibitions such as the Great Exhibition in London, and to supply musicians in Europe.
+After Avedis died, the business, and the secret for producing the metal, was handed down through several generations of male heirs.
+In the early 19th century, Haroutune Zildjian passed it to his son Avedis II.
+In 1850, Avedis II built a 25-foot schooner to ship his cymbals to trade exhibitions such as the Great Exhibition in London, and to supply musicians in Europe.
 He died in 1865, and since his sons were too young, his brother Kerope II took over the company.
 He introduced a line of instruments called K Zildjian, which are used by classical musicians to this day.
 Kerope II died in 1909 in Constantinople.